 Whether you’re a seasoned art collector or you’re just stepping foot into the art world, it’s important to understand your budget before you go looking for art.

 If you’re on a budget, you may find that buying art directly from the artist is cheaper than going through a third party.
-If a piece of art has been previously owned and you’re purchasing it from the secondary market (e.g an auction or an art gallery) it will likely be more expensive.
+If a piece of art has been previously owned and you’re purchasing it from the secondary market (e.g auction houses or an art gallery) it will likely be more expensive.

 Other factors can impact the price of a piece of art – for example, luxury art (masterworks and blue-chip art) will be much more expensive than prints from emerging artists.
 The rarity of the piece as well as the mediums used can also impact the overall cost, as can the artist – or more specifically, the period of the artist’s career in which the piece of art was created.